Bloom Social

 Bloom initially targeted Gen Z only.

-User interviews revealed something unexpected: Millennials were just as eager—especially for easier event planning.
+User interviews surfaced an unexpected pattern: Millennials were just as eager—especially for easier event planning.

 “If I know my friends are going, I’m in.
 But planning is exhausting.”